Connect with others who understand.

 Reduce Your Risk

-Finally, try to reduce your intake of things that can exacerbate Raynaud’s attacks.
+Finally, try to reduce your intake of factors that can worsen Raynaud’s attacks.
 Smoking and vaping are associated with Raynaud’s symptoms, as is stress.
-Physical activity can also improve circulation and reduce the occurrence of blue toes.
+Physical activity can also improve circulation and reduce the frequency of blue toes.

 Talk With Others Who Understand

-MyMSTeam is the social network for people with multiple sclerosis.
-On MyMSTeam, more than 185,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.
+On MyMSTeam, the social network for people with multiple sclerosis and their loved ones, more than 215,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.

 All updates must be accompanied by text or a picture.